-Jingchen supervises PhD students working on projects in corporate law, corporate social responsibility and corporate governance.
+Jingchen is a professor of Law at Nottingham Law School, supervising PhD students working on projects in corporate law, corporate social responsibility and corporate governance.

 He teaches in the areas of corporate law, corporate governance, corporate social responsibility, securities regulation and Chinese law.